Replimune Group Inc. (REPL)'s Financial Results Comparing With Innoviva Inc. (NASDAQ:INVA) | New Business Observer

-As Biotechnology companies, Replimune Group Inc. (NASDAQ:REPL) and Innoviva Inc. (NASDAQ:INVA) are our subject to compare.
-And more specifically their profitability, analyst recommendations, risk, dividends, institutional ownership, earnings and valuation.
+Replimune Group Inc. (NASDAQ:REPL) and Innoviva Inc. (NASDAQ:INVA) have been rivals in the Biotechnology for quite some time.
+Below is a review of each business including various aspects such as risk, analyst recommendations, profitability, dividends, institutional ownership, earnings and valuation.

 |Gross Revenue